ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Importing Data:**  With the structure in place, we imported the data from a CSV file into Hive.
 The interface allowed us to specify the delimiter and preview the data import to ensure accuracy.

-**Verification:** After importing the data, we executed sample queries to validate the integrity and correctness of the data within the Passenger table.

-**Challenges Overcome:**

-One challenge was ensuring that the data types chosen in HiveQL matched the data from our CSV file.
-Incorrect data types can result in errors or loss of precision.

-Another was dealing with the nuances of Hive's data import mechanisms, particularly the handling of different file formats and delimiters.

-**Passenger**

 [Passenger Data File](data/Passenger.csv)

 ![alt text](images/createPassengerTableStep01.png)